adamcath/ads/README.md

 starting in an arbitrary order is a special case of the general problem, which you cannot avoid, of some services being up and others being down.

-tl;dr: If a service can't run without another running, they're actually one service.
+In other words, if a service can't even start without another running, they're actually one service.

+What you _can_ do is specify groups of services and easily start them all (`ads up teamAlpha`).

 ### Can I specify a "build" step separate from "run"?

 No. If running requires building, it should just do it.
 If that's slow, then improve your project's build avoidance to reduce rebuilds.

+### Can I use ads to run my services in production?

+You could, but it's probably not very useful.
+The main benefit of ads is the ergonomics of running several services from source.
+In my experience, this is not a big problem in production.

 ### Why isn't this just...